 CLAIM: Paul writes, “One of themselves, a prophet of their own, said, ‘Cretans are always liars, evil beasts, lazy gluttons’” (Titus 1:12).
-Muslim apologists argue that this is a self-defeating statement.
-If all Cretans are always liars, then Epimenides (a Cretan) would also be a liar.
+Some Muslim apologists argue that this is a self-defeating statement.
+After all, if all Cretans are always liars, then Epimenides (a Cretan) would also be a liar.
 But, if this is the case, then this statement is false.
 One Muslim apologist argues:

 Did Paul commit a logical fallacy here?

-RESPONSE: Paul seems to be aware of this dilemma, because he quickly adds, “This testimony is true” in the very next verse (v.13).
-This breaks the dilemma, because we have Paul (who is not a liar) affirming truth from falsehood.
+All of this being the case, Paul seems to be aware of this logical dilemma because, after quoting Epimenides, he quickly adds, “This testimony is true” (Titus 2:13).
+This breaks the dilemma, because Paul (who is not a liar) affirms the truth of the proposition.
 The problem with liars is not that they always state false propositions.
-For instance, Satan is a liar and father of lies (Jn.
+The problem with liars is that they are untrustworthy—not necessarily untrue.
+For instance, Satan is a liar and the father of lies (Jn.
 8:44).
-However, he is able to state truth on occasion, when it serves his purposes.
-The problem with liars is that they are untrustworthy in what they say –not necessarily untrue.
+However, he is able to state the truth on occasion when it serves his purposes.

 For comments on Paul quoting a Pagan prophet, see comments on Jude 9.

 Stott writes, “Church fathers like Clement of Alexandria, Jerome, Chrysostom and Augustine all identified the author of this saying as the sixth-century BC Cretan teacher, Epimenides of Knossos, who was held in high honour by his compatriots as both a prophet and a miracle-worker.”
-Stott, John.
-Guard the truth: The message of 1 Timothy & Titus.
-The Bible Speaks Today.
-Downers Grove, IL: InterVarsity Press.
-1996.
-181.
+John R. W. Stott, The Message of Thessalonians: The Gospel & the End of Time, The Bible Speaks Today (Leicester, England; Downers Grove, IL: InterVarsity Press, 1994), 181.